-The subject site is located on the west side of 14 Street SW, approximately 50 metres north of 37 Avenue SW.
+The subject site is located on the south side of 33 Avenue SW, between 14 Street SW and 15 Street SW, in the community of South Calgary, four blocks east of the Marda Loop commercial area.
 The parcel is 15 metres wide by 38 metres deep for an approximate size of 0.06 hectares (0.14 acres).
-Currently, the site is developed with a single detached dwelling and detached garage accessed from the one-way rear lane.
+Currently, the site is developed with a single detached dwelling and detached garage accessed from the lane.

-Surrounding development is generally characterized by single detached and semi-detached dwellings.
-A six-unit multi-residential development is located one property south of the subject site.
-Parcels to the north and west are designated as R-C2 District, parcels to the east are designated as Residential - Contextual One Dwelling (R-C1) District, and parcels to the south are designated as Multi-Residential - Contextual Low Profile (M-C1) District and Special Purpose - Community Institution (S-CI) District.
+Parcels to the north and east are designated as R-C2 District, and generally consist of single detached and semi-detached dwellings.
+The parcel to the west is designated as Multi-Residential - Contextual Grade-Oriented (M-CG) District, and consists of a 10-unit multi-residential development.
+The parcels to the south are designated as Multi-Residential - Contextual Low Profile (M-C1) District.